LDAWG-a11y/a11yWebApp/src/guides/accessible-basic-disclosure-widgets.md

 * First and foremost, we need to ensure we use the correct HTML elements for the job, as this provides vital information to users of assistive technologies.
 Using the wrong elements can cause confusion and sometimes it can make using the element impossible for some users
 * Providing additional information with ARIA, this informs users of relationships in content and the current state the control is in, which is super useful for users of assistive technologies
-* Focus management, this is really important, as often websites have an illogical focus order, which can get really confusing for users that navigate with keyboards and other hardware or software that is not a pointing device.
 * Focus styles, simply put, let folk see where they have moved keyboard focus to, so they can actually use the site in a comparable way
 * Progressive enhancement, by using JS only to enhance the experience, we can ensure that where JS doesn't load or a user switches it off, it doesn't prevent a them from accessing any content at all
 * Actually hiding the content from the accessibility tree and the DOM, using CSS, when we say actually hiding we mean using the correct display properties so the content is not reachable in its hidden state